 Credit risk arises from the potential default of a counterparty to an agreement or financial instrument, resulting in financial loss.
-The Company is exposed to credit risk in its operating activities (mainly in connection with trade receivables) and financial activities, including deposits with banks and other financial institutions and other financial instruments contracted.
+The Company is exposed to credit risk in its operating activities (mainly in connection with trade receivables) and financial activities, including deposits with banks and other financial institutions and other financial institutions and other financial institutions.